Larkinabout/fvtt-custom-dnd5e/README.md

 ### Triggers

 Triggers define when a workflow fires.
 Multiple triggers can be added to a single workflow using OR logic.
 Roll-based triggers support optional value conditions with operators (equal, less than, greater than, not equal) and result conditions (success, failure, success/failure within margin, success/failure by amount).
-Each trigger can also have per-trigger **conditions** — additional state checks (e.g. Half HP, a specific condition applied, a counter value) that must all be satisfied on the actor for the trigger to fire.
+Each trigger can also have per-trigger **conditions** — additional state checks (e.g. Custom JavaScript formula, Half HP, a specific condition applied, a counter value) that must all be satisfied on the actor for the trigger to fire.

-**Roll Triggers:** Attack Roll, Ability Check, Saving Throw, Skill Check, Tool Check, Initiative Roll, Concentration Check, Death Save, Damage Roll.
+**Roll Triggers:** Attack Roll, Attack Rolled, Ability Check Rolled, Saving Throw Rolled, Skill Check Rolled, Tool Check Rolled, Initiative Rolled, Concentration Check Rolled, Death Save Rolled, Damage Rolled.

 **Hit Point Triggers:** Drops to Zero HP, Reaches Half HP, Loses HP, Gains HP.